ziconcloudnew/Sabza-Franchise-master-Landing-Page/README.md

 - **Clean minimal UI** optimized for lead capture.

 ## How to run the project
+- Make sure node and npm is installed
 - Open bash terminal to root of project (Folder that holds both backend and frontend)
 - Direct to folder containing backend (cd "backend")
 - "py app.py" OR "python app.py" to run backend